adithyaav27/data-512-final-project/README.md

 - [Regression Analysis - Mortality Rate.png](https://github.com/adithyaav27/data-512-final-project/blob/main/Images/RegressionAnalysisSmokeVsMortality.png): The graph that shows the current trends and potentially projects the impact of smoke estimates on Mortality Rate in the future
 - [Regression Analysis - Fertility Rate.png](https://github.com/adithyaav27/data-512-final-project/blob/main/Images/RegressionAnalysisSmokeVsFertility.png): The graph that shows the current trends and potentially projects the impact of smoke estimates on Fertility Rate in the future
 - [Step 3 Report.pdf](https://github.com/adithyaav27/data-512-final-project/blob/main/Step%203%20Report.pdf) This is a document containing in-depth analysis of the initial trio of diagrams presented, accompanied by a commentary reflecting on the findings.
-- [DATA512_Final_Report.pdf](https://github.com/adithyaav27/data-512-final-project/blob/main/DATA512_Final_Report.pdf) This is a document containing in-depth analysis of the initial trio of diagrams presented, accompanied by a commentary reflecting on the findings.
+- [DATA512_Final_Report.pdf](https://github.com/adithyaav27/data-512-final-project/blob/main/DATA512_Final_Report.pdf) This is a document that serves as the final report for the impact analysis submitted via Canvas.